xuwd11/cs207_Weidong_Xu/coursework.md

 ## Course Workflow

-All of your work will be hosted on your private GitHub repo.
+All of your work (except for the class project) will be hosted on your private GitHub repo named `githubusername/cs207work`.
+This repo will be a clone of the main course repo.
+We will discuss how to set this up in the first lecture or two.

 It is critical that you set up a private repo (free for students) and give the teaching staff access.

-Your directory structure should be as follows:
+There are two reasons for keeping this repo private.
+One is so that other students cannot see your work.
+The other reason is because the teaching staff will be providing comments and you may not want other students to see these.

+When you arrive at each class, you should pull from the base course repo.
+Make sure you push all changes to your repo _before_ each deadline.
+The teaching staff will checkout your latest work, grade it, provide comments, and submit a pull request for you to merge back into your private repo.
+We will be able to see if you've submitted your work on time or not.

+The class project will be done in groups of 3 to 4.
+You should create a GitHub organization with your group members and teaching staff in it.
+The organization will be called `cs207_groupname` and the project repo should be called `project`.
+The group is free to make other repos within the organization for experiments, but `project` is the one we will grade.

 ## Grading Scale